-To some in the art world, the idea of an ‘original print’ is confusing, because the word ‘print’ has become associated with posters and other photographic reproductions, and therefore collectibles perhaps of lesser value than unique, one-off works of art.
+To some in the fine art world, the idea of an ‘original print’ is confusing, because definition of the word ‘print’ has grown to include mass-produced posters and other photographic reproductions and, therefore, are collectibles perhaps of lesser value than unique, one-off works of art.

 In the following paragraphs, we’ll answer questions such as “What is a print?”, “How are prints made?” (including descriptions of popular print-making techniques), “How do I know if I’m getting an Original or Authorized item?”, “What determines the market value/price of a print?” (or “Why is this print less than $100 when this other one is $1000?”) and “How do I care for my prints?”